JohnnyPeng18/TypeFix/README.md

 evaluate_template_coverage('benchmarks/all_bug_info_bugsinpy.json', 'benchmarks/bugsinpy', 'large_mined_templates.json', benchmark = 'bugsinpy', remove_comment = True)
 ```

 You can run the above two function calls in `evaluate.py` to evaluate the template coverage of mined fix templates.
+For the definition of template coverage, please refer to Section 4.3 of the paper.

 **Exact Match:**